edgordon89/edgordon89.github.io/_posts/2020-02-11-Roadmaps-are-simple.md

 ---
 layout: post
-title: Product Cartography and the industry of mapping
+title: Product Cartography and the Industry of Mapping
 ---
 Product, as a function, has a tendency to produce elaborate, visual, maps and diagrams that require a key to understand and link-throughs for 'further context'.
 Every time I see another one, I want to die.